goadesign/clue/mock/README.md

 is used for all method calls by the test.
 If both `Add` and `Set` are used by the test then the mocks recorded by `Add` are used first.

+Additionally, there is a `cmg` ([Clue Mock Generator](#clue-mock-generator)) command line tool that generates dependency mocks from all exported interfaces in a given package so they do not need to be written by hand.

 ## Usage

 ### Creating a Dependency Mock